chimera-linux/cports/Packaging.md

 <a id="quality_requirements"></a>
 ## Quality Requirements

-In order to be included in `experimental`, there are few requirements.
-The software has to provide something of usefulness to the users and must not be malicious.
-At the time of introduction, it must satisfy the general style requirements and must be buildable.
+In order to be included in `user`, there are few requirements.
+The software has to provide something of usefulness to the users, must not be malicious, and must not violate the project community guidelines.
+At the time of introduction, it must satisfy the general style requirements and must be buildable, it will receive a review from a maintainer and will be merged at their convenience.

 For inclusion into `contrib`, the software must additionally be provided under a redistributable license and must be open source; when possible, it